oyname/oyname.github.io/api/06_advanced/addon_ref.md

 } // namespace engine::renderer::addons::mybackend
 ```

-### Backend registration rules
+#### Backend registration rules

 - registration must happen inside the AddOn
 - the core must not manually know backend implementation classes
 - the chosen `BackendType` must match the actual backend
 - enumeration is optional but strongly recommended for real hardware backends

-- stub backends must declare themselves as such when appropriate
+---

-### 2. Feature registration
+### 3. Feature registration

 Feature AddOns expose `IEngineFeature` implementations.
-They are then registered into the render system.
+In practice these are always wrapped in an `IEngineAddon` adapter.
+Direct registration outside an adapter is only for test and tooling code.

 Relevant engine contract: